dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 - Given Name
 - Family Name
 - Date of Birth
-- Address
 - Local Case ID
 - Temperature
 - Recent travel within the country
-- Recent travel outside the country
+- Travel outside the country

 Select OU: 01 Vientiane Capital

-Date of Consultation: Last 3 months
+Enrollment date: Last 3 months

-Your Dimension should be assigned to columns and organization unit to filter.
+Your Dimensions should be assigned to the columns and the organisation unit to the filter.

 ![](resources/images/linelist/tempsingleev1.png)

+Click on update.
 You will see the line list for a single stage.

-Click on update

 ![](resources/images/linelist/tempsingleev.png)